New Student Information

 - Be sure to submit your immunization records.
 More information can be found here: https://shcs.ucdavis.edu/resources/new-students

 Please continue to check the Campus Ready site for updates or the SISS Fall Planning page for International Students.

 - International students are required to attend the International Student Orientation Program.

 Please be sure to read all the information on the “Newly Admitted Students” website.

 For more information about requirements for international students, please contact SISS with the following:

 You can find your advisor based on last name here.

 - Many international students will need to take UWP 225 / UWP 226 during their first academic year.
 The policy regarding this requirement can be found here.

-For more information about the English Course Requirement, please visit this link.
+For more information about the English Course Requirement, please visit this website.